HegAina/Wine-Blog/README.md

 •	https://github.com/pandas-profiling/pandas-profiling - installed using pip.
 The pandas profiling reports gives a quick way to gaine some more exploratory data analysis than the pandas describe() function

 # Motivation
-This project has been conducted as part of Udacity's Data Scientists Nanodegree.Three business question should be answered related to a selected dataset.
+This project has been conducted as part of Udacity's Data Scientists Nanodegree.
+Three business question should be answered related to a selected dataset.
 This project covers some Wine Analysis using the public dataset from Kaggle: www.kaggle.com/zynicide/wine-reviews.

 •	Question 1: Are there differences in the winiewers description for the best rated wines according to the least rated wines?